FreeFash/FreeFash/README.md

 Good day~✨👋🏾👧🏾

-Just a highschool senior from Canada trying to code!（￣︶￣）↗
+Just a high school senior from Canada trying to code!（￣︶￣）↗

 - Java
 - SQL